IMG 0723 - Superior Renovations

 Skipping the feasibility study

-Paying for full architectural drawings before you know whether your site can take what you’re imagining is one of the most common ways money gets wasted.
-A feasibility study costs a few hundred dollars and tells you what the council will and won’t permit, what geotech will require, and what the rough cost envelope looks like.
+Paying for full architectural drawings before you know whether your site can take the brief is the most common way money gets wasted.
+A feasibility study costs a few hundred dollars and tells you what the council will and won’t permit, what geotech will require, and the rough cost envelope.
 Skipping it can cost tens of thousands.

 Underestimating the consent timeline

-Consents take time.
 Building Consent processing is statutorily 20 working days, but the clock pauses on any RFI, so 4–8 weeks total is realistic for a clean application.
-Resource Consent (where it applies) adds more.
-Plan the project timeline around these realities — building this into your schedule from the start avoids the “we wanted to be in for Christmas” problem.
+Resource Consent, where it applies, adds more.
+Build that into your schedule from the start and you avoid the “we wanted to be in for Christmas” problem.

 Rushing into a contract you haven’t read

-Read every contract before you sign.
-Scope of works, payment schedule, variations clause, dispute resolution, practical completion definition — all of it matters.
+Read every contract before you sign — scope, payment schedule, the variations clause, dispute resolution, and the practical completion definition.
 A clearly written fixed-price contract protects both parties.
 A vague one is how disputes start.

-Skipping the energy efficiency upgrades while the walls are open
+Skipping the efficiency upgrades while the walls are open

-An extension is the right moment to look at insulation, double glazing, and even solar.
-New work has to meet the current H1 insulation standards, but retrofitting the existing house at the same time — while you’ve already got tradies on site and the budget mobilised — costs less than coming back later.
-EECA publishes good guidance on what’s worth doing at this point.
+An extension is the right moment to look at insulation and double glazing.
+New work has to meet the current H1 insulation standards, but retrofitting the existing house at the same time — while the tradies are already on site — costs less than coming back later.
+EECA publishes good guidance on what’s worth doing.

-💡 Quick tip: If your existing home was built before 2008 and insulation hasn’t been touched, ask your builder to quote on upgrading the existing-house insulation as a separate line item during the extension build.
+💡 Quick tip: If your home was built before 2008 and the insulation hasn’t been touched, ask your builder to quote upgrading the existing-house insulation as a separate line item during the extension build.
 You’ll pay less labour while they’re already there.

-The shape of an Auckland extension depends on the suburb, the section, and the existing house as much as the budget.
-Three patterns we see regularly:
+The shape of an extension depends on the suburb, the section, and the existing house as much as the budget.
+Three patterns we see regularly.

 The character-home rear extension (Mt Eden / Grey Lynn / Ponsonby)

-Typical brief: A villa or bungalow with a tiny original kitchen tucked at the back, and a back garden that the house barely connects to.
-The extension opens up the rear — combined kitchen-dining-living, bifold doors onto a deck, the original front rooms preserved as bedrooms and a formal lounge.
+A villa or bungalow with a tiny original kitchen at the back and a garden the house barely connects to.
+The extension opens the rear — combined kitchen-dining-living, bi-fold doors onto a deck, the original front rooms kept as bedrooms and a formal lounge.
+Typical scope: a 35–55m² addition, matched weatherboard, pitched roof to match, new kitchen and laundry, one or two non-loadbearing walls removed.
+Indicative range: $135,000–$220,000 all-in, 12–18 months from first conversation to CCC once heritage overlays are in play.

 The detached studio or home office (Hobsonville / Albany / Flat Bush)